B.A., History, Western Michigan University

 Once classes begin in the fall, students in Prof Howard's HIST 394 course, "U.S.-Middle East Relations," will have the chance to use documents from the Library of Congress and the State Department on their own research papers.
 The documents are U.S. government records related to the late Ottoman Empire and early Republic of Turkey, between 1910-1929.

-In January, Prof Howard is leading an off-campus interim course to Turkey called "Turkish Transformations."
-Send him an email if you are interested in going!
+In January 2013, Prof Howard lead an off-campus interim course to Turkey called "Turkish Transformations."

 Life outside of Calvin College